Old tech meets new tech: The tin can phone becomes an Arduino-powered, sensor-activated audio messaging device.

 This project hacks the classic tin can phone to make an Arduino-powered, sensor-activated message machine.
 Leave a message by touching a pressure sensor on the outside of the can; hold the can to your ear to play it back.

-The project was developed further to include an app, through which messages would be able to be left on a device remotely.
+The original short, silent teaser (above) was re-conceived as part of a video storytelling project.
+The product evolved to include an app, through which messages would be able to be left on a device remotely.
 This was imagined for children with parents who are away, or for grandparents, not easily able to speak with their family by telephone.
+The final film provides a short, poignant demonstration of the product's value.

 The project was motivated by a real problem I was having: due to my grad school schedule and my boyfriend's medical residency schedule, we were hardly crossing paths despite living together.
 We wanted to connect in the space in some way and tried leaving each other notes and video messages, but neither worked well.
 I wanted a way to just leave him a quick message as I ran out the door, without having to find paper and a pen or sit down at his computer to record a greeting.
 I decided what we needed was an audio device that would allow us to hear each other's voice.